lnfernux/lnfernux.github.io/_posts/2019-02-22-securing-windows-server-configure-windows-defender-firewall-act1.md

 3. Connection Security Rules - Network policies that employ IPSec to control host-to-host authentication, encryption and data-integrity
 4. Monitoring - Here we can monitor the behavior of the firewall, connection security rules and IPSec security associations.

+Let's first start by getting to know how the firewall rules work!

 #### Windows Defender Firewall rules

 Let's dig deeper into the inbound rules.
 For this, I present to you a snip from my own personal firewall (mind you everythings Norwegian).